Musicians Seamounts: Origin

 It is possible that their formation was influenced by the nearby presence of a spreading ridge, a process which has been suggested for other hotspots such as Réunion, Iceland, Azores and others as well.
-The Pacific-Farallon Ridge was located east of the Musicians Seamounts and flow from the hotspot to the ridge may have generated the east-west trending ridges of the Musicians Seamounts.
+The Pacific-Farallon Ridge was located east of the Musicians Seamounts and flow from the hotspot to the ridge may have generated the east–west trending VERs of the Musicians Seamounts.
+This process is similar to that that formed the Wolf-Darwin linement extending from the present Galápagos hotspot.
+Technically this could be explained in plate tectonics as a process of asthenosphere related flow allowing buoyant melt from the hotspot being channelled towards the active spreading center.

-Alternative explanations for the formation of the Musicians Seamounts is the presence of a former spreading ridge at their site, and crustal weaknesses associated with the so-called "bending line" in the region which was formed by a change in the motion of the Pacific Plate.
+Alternative earlier explanations for the formation of the Musicians Seamounts is the presence of a former spreading ridge at their site, and crustal weaknesses associated with the so-called "bending line" in the region which was formed by a change in the motion of the Pacific plate.